National identification number: Argentina

-In Argentina the only nationally issued identification is the DNI, Documento Nacional de Identidad (National Identity Document).
+In Argentina, the only nationally issued identification is the National Identity card or DNI, Documento Nacional de Identidad (National Identity Document).
 It is a number not related to anything in particular about the person (except for immigrants who get assigned numbers starting at 92,000,000).
 It is assigned at birth by the Registro Nacional de las Personas (National Registry for People), but parents need to sign up their children, and because of this there are some people, especially the poor, who do not have a DNI.

 The ID is required for applying for credit, opening a bank account, and for voting.
-Law requires a person to show his or her DNI when using a credit card.
+The law has used to also required a person to show their DNI when using a credit card until 2024.
 Prior to the DNI the LC (Libreta Cívica, for women), and LE (Libreta de Enrolamiento, for men) were used.
 This was later unified in the DNI.

 For taxpaying purposes, the CUIT and CUIL (Código Único de Identificación Tributaria, Unique Code for Taxpaying Identification and Código de Identificación Laboral, Unique Code for Laboral Identification) are used.
 An example of the ID is 20-10563145-8.
 It is based on the DNI and appends 2 numbers at the beginning and one at the end.
 For example, 20 and 23 for men, 27 for women, and one control digit at the end.
 Employees have a CUIL (assigned at the moment the DNI is created), and employers have a CUIT.
 The first two digits to identify the CUIT for companies are for instance: 30 or 33.
-If a person decides to open a company of its own, his CUIL usually becomes his CUIT.
-The CUIT was needed because a different identification is required for companies, who cannot be identified by a DNI number.
+If a person decides to open a company of their own, their CUIL usually becomes their CUIT.
+The CUIT was needed because a different identification is required for companies, which cannot be identified by a DNI number.

+Starting in September 2023, Argentina's National Registry for People began issuing National Identity Documents for newborns starting with the 70,000,000 series.
+This change is due to that the 60,000,000-series was assigned in 2019 to the Unique Labor Identification Codes (CUIL) and Unique Tax Identification Codes (CUIT) for foreigners.
+Therefore, it was decided to skip directly to the 70 millionth series to avoid numbering conflicts once the 59,999,999th series was exhausted.